dino0320/dino0320.github.io/docs/_posts/hardware/pc/building-self-pc/en/2025-05-29-building-self-pc-en.md

 I chose a modular PSU, so I can store any unused cables.

 The rest of my decision was based on price.
-I didn’t pay much attention to power efficiency, but the model I selected is 80 PLUS GOLD certified.
+I didn't pay much attention to power efficiency, but the model I selected is 80 PLUS GOLD certified.

 ### CPU Cooler
 #### [SCYTHE MUGEN6](https://www.scythe.co.jp/category/product/cpu-cooler/air-cooling/high-end/scmg-6000/)